Are Dynamic Currency-Hedged ETFs Worth It?

 Capitalizing on the Dollar’s Moves

 Dynamic currency-hedged ETFs aim to solve these issues by actively managing exposure to foreign currencies.
 Unlike actively managed funds, these ETFs use an established set of rules to determine their exposure to foreign currencies.
-The goal isn’t necessary to trade currencies for an incremental profit, but rather, mitigate the risks associated with a downturn in the dollar while participating in some upside gains when it appreciates.
+The goal isn’t necessary to trade currencies for an incremental profit, but rather to mitigate the risks associated with a downturn in the dollar while participating in some upside gains when it appreciates.

 Important Risks to Consider

 The largest risk for international investors using dynamic currency-hedged ETFs is that they will make the wrong calls when hedging currencies.
 In many ways, this is the same argument that can be made against any actively managed fund or smart beta strategy that takes a more hands-on approach than a passively managed index fund.
 Investors should exercise caution when analyzing the performance of these funds under these circumstances.

-Investors should keep in mind that any recent outperformance could be due to short-term (1 to 5 year) currency dynamics rather than any underlying strategy.
+Investors should keep in mind that any recent outperformance could be due to short-term (one- to five-year) currency dynamics rather than any underlying strategy.
 As a result, it’s important to consider long-term performance when available or take a detailed look at the strategies used to understand how they might perform during various currency movements.